 Dr Rebecca Goodman graduated from the University of Sydney in 2000.
 Prior to completing her medical degree, Rebecca obtained a Bachelor of Science majoring in Physiology at the University of UNSW.
 She obtained her Fellowship of the Royal Australian College of GPs in 2008.
 Rebecca has worked in Sydney, Canberra, Tamworth & Warrnambool.
 She also worked in Singapore for 3 years prior to moving to Melbourne in 2006.
 Since then Rebecca has worked as a GP in Docklands and North Carlton.

 Rebecca loves her job and enjoys all aspects of general practice.
 Her primary interests include Women’s Health, Family Planning & Fertility, Preventative medicine, Psychological conditions & Travel medicine.
 She particularly enjoys seeing children and has just completed the Diploma of Child Health through Westmead Children’s Hospital in Sydney.
 When not at work, Rebecca is kept busy by her twin boys.

 Dr George Forgan-Smith General Practitioner

 Dr George Forgan-Smith is a general practitioner who trained at the University of Queensland in Brisbane graduating in 2003, and has worked at a number of practices including Byron Bay and Melbourne.
 He has worked extensively in sexual health and psychiatry.

-Dr George has a specialist interest in gay men’s health, men’s health, sexual health and mental health.
+Dr George has a specialist interest in gay men’s health, men’s health, and mental health.
 He is a trained S100 prescriber and is able to offer complete and comprehensive HIV Care including HIV testing, HIV treatment, and HIV prevention with PrEP – a single daily tablet that can reduce HIV risk by 99%.

 Dr Manjit Kala General Practitioner